janetjoywilson/janetjoywilson.github.io/_projects/earth-day-book-talk.md

 Join us at the Mattawa River Writers Festival where we are creating connections with our natural world through literature.

-Pandemic Pivot: ZOOM INTO THE WOODS with our new series, In Conversation, beginning March 24, 2021!
+Pandemic Pivot: ZOOM INTO THE WOODS with our new series, In Conversation, launched in 2021!